NickFangHKU/nickfanghku.github.io/content/authors/admin/_index.md

 ---
 # Display name
-title: Prof. Nicholas Fang
+title: Prof. Nicholas Xuanlai Fang

-# Full Name (for SEO)
-first_name: Nicholas Xuanlai
-last_name: Fang

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Professor of Mechanical Engineering
+role: Chair Professor of Photonics Innovation, Department of Mechanical Engineering

 # Organizations/Affiliations
 organizations: